TommyJones/textmineR/cran-comments.md

-### Patch release version 3.0.4
+## Patch release version 3.0.5
 This version is a patch where I have:

-* Removed unconditional stripping in MAKEVARs as specified by CRAN
-* Improved outputs of `FitLdaModel`
+* Fixed a bug in `CalcHellignerDist()` and `CalcJSDivergence()` that sometimes caused inputs to be overwritten.
+* Fixed some typos in the vignette for topic modeling
+* Updated the documentation on `FitCtmModel()` to better explain how to pass control arguments to CTM's underlying function.

-### Test environments
+## Test environments
-* local MacOS install, R 3.5.3
+* local macOS install: release
-* Ubuntu 14.04 LTS (on travis ci), R 3.5.3
-* Ubuntu 16.04 LTS (on R Hub), R-Release
+* macOS (on GitHub actions): release
+* ubuntu 20.04 (on GitHub actions): release
-* win-builder (devel, release, and oldrel)
+* win-builder: release, devel, and oldrel

-### R CMD check results
+## R CMD check results
-There are no WARNINGs or ERRORs.
+There are no NOTEs, WARNINGs, or ERRORs.

-There is one NOTE on Ubuntu 16.04:

-checking installed package size ...
-NOTE installed size is  5.8Mb sub-directories of 1Mb or more:
-    libs   4.0Mb

-This is due to unstripped libraries.
-I commented out the command to unconditionally strip libraries during compilation as instructed by CRAN in an email sent 10 April to me and several other package developers.

-### Downstream dependencies
-There are no downstream dependencies.
+## revdepcheck results

+We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages